mrcmn/mrcmn.github.io/theory_md/hiera-example.md

 ## Applying configuration<a href="#applying-configuration" aria-hidden="true"></a>

-If we now push this configuration to source control and apply the `profile::apache_web` to two different nodes with a slightly different architecture, we'll get the following results:
+If we now push this configuration to source control and apply the `profile::apache_web` class to two different nodes with a slightly different architecture, we'll get the following results:

-## Example Node 1
+## Example node 1
 - Operating system: CentOS
 - Certname: `mynodecertname1.company`